NikoboiNFTB/IMDb-RePo/README.md

 ## ⚠️ Limitations

-- Doesn’t check if the content actually exists (though it usually does, new releases are usually available within a day or two).
+- Doesn’t check if the content actually exists
+  - Though it usually does, new releases are usually available within a day or two.
 - Redirect domain is hardcoded to `111movies.com` (feel free to fork and change it).

 ---